|Big Old Houses: Pasadena Paradigm

-The 1970 debut of Eve, the cigaret for women, was arguably the most successful cigaret launch in history.
+The 1970 debut of Eve, the cigarette for women, was arguably the most successful cigarette launch in history.
 When George Myers died in 1910, he left $25 million to Mildred, her two sisters and one grandson.
 Such was the estimate published in the New York Times, which, in that era of less than scrupulous fact checking, may or may not have been exactly true.

 In any case, it was a lot of money.
 After college and marriage to Mildred, John Cravens went to work for his father-in-law.
 During their early years together, Cravens and his bride wintered in Pasadena, which sounds pretty cushy for a guy in his 20s, but continued to live in the chilly midwest.
 Then in 1900, Liggett & Myers was swallowed up by James B. Duke's American Tobacco Co. and, not coincidentally, Mr. & Mrs. Cravens moved to Pasadena full time.

 Eleven years later, a federal court broke up the Tobacco Trust and Liggett and Myers was born again.
 By that time, however, Cravens and his wife were established on a 14-acre estate at 1101 South Orange Grove Avenue, spang in the middle of Pasadena's celebrated "Millionaires' Row."